khalil-badal/Experiment-3/README.md

 ### End

 ### Note
-#### The code works a bit differently in Python because, unlike Jupyter notebooks, you need to use print() to show the DataFrame in Python scripts.
+#### The code was written slightly different in Python because, unlike Jupyter notebooks, you need to use print() to show the DataFrame in Python scripts.
 While Jupyter Notebook prints automatically.

 ### Authors
 #### Khalil Badal